 in later years.

-It may not be always possible to avoid injury when playing sports, especially physical
+It may not always be possible to avoid injury when playing sports, especially physical

-How to stretch properly
+How to stretch correctly

 Whether the activity is skiing, running, or playing a group sport such as basketball

-an injury prevention plan, too.
+prevention plan, too.

 Before any kind of physical activity, including stretching, the body needs to be warmed

 up with some light exercise.
 Walking, running in place, or doing jumping jacks for

 Once muscles are warm, they’re ready for these stretches:

 Forward lunge.
 Kneel on one knee.
 Place the other leg forward at a right angle (knee right over